Ohio Landlord Tenant Rights

 Protected Groups: The Fair Housing Act prohibits discrimination in housing on the basis of race, color, national origin, religion, sex, familial status, or disability.
 This law does not apply to some owner-occupied homes or homes operated by religious organizations.
 Ohio state law further protects tenants from being discriminated against due to their military status.

-Discriminatory Acts & Penalties: The Ohio Civil Rights Commission administers and enforces housing discrimination law.
+Discriminatory Acts and Penalties: The Ohio Civil Rights Commission administers and enforces housing discrimination law.
 The following actions may be interpreted as discriminatory when directed at a member of a protected class:

 Victims of housing discrimination can file a report with the Ohio Civil Rights Commission on their website.